wtorresjr/Right-Track-ABA/README.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "Client couldn't be found"
     }
     ```

-### Create a Spot
+### Create a Client

 Creates and returns a new spot.